igorescobar/line-server/README.md

 4) Since we are working with only one file it didn't matter much how we store the chunks.
 To ensure faster access to the files regardless the amount of chunks we might have I would pick a different storage strategy which would be something like `chunks/$chunk_code/$filename` instead of throwing everything inside of the `chunks` folder.

+5) Since I don't rely much on memory to solve this I could use a small amount of memory to do some caching on my end to optimize sequential reading and avoid unnecessary I/O usage if this was a use case.

-5) I don't really like usage of the status code `413`.
+6) I don't really like usage of the status code `413`.
 IMHO it can be improved.
 By defintion `/lines` is the resource and if I'm looking for a resource `/:line_number` that doesn't exist, the correct status should be `404 - Not Found` since it is an imutable file and this line will NEVER exist.
 The correct way to represent a resource that "existed" before but doens't exist anymore is the status code `410 - Gone` for example.
 The API Design could also be more extensible like `/files/:name/:line_number` which would allow me to serve multiple files and look for their files.

-6) Also, if this was a real product the files would have a better organisation with `controllers`, `models`, etc.
+7) Also, if this was a real product the files would have a better organisation with `controllers`, `models`, etc.

 ## Explored possibilities